Which SI unit is used to measure the mass of an object? | Study Prep in Pearson+

 1

-Understand that the problem asks for the SI unit used to measure the mass of an object.
+Understand that the question asks for the SI unit used to measure the mass of an object.

-Recall that the International System of Units (SI) defines specific base units for different physical quantities: for example, meter (m) for length, second (s) for time, kilogram (kg) for mass, and liter (L) for volume.
+Recall that the International System of Units (SI) defines specific base units for different physical quantities: time is measured in seconds (s), length in meters (m), amount of substance in moles (mol), and mass in kilograms (kg).

 Watch next